y3cl4pivan/DBMS_Final_112/README.md

 ### **Database Performance (Optional)**

-To improve performance, create indexes on the
+To improve performance, create indexes on the ON member_account (account, password) to accelerate login.
+CREATE index on product (product_seller_id) to search for specific seller's product when link to the project.
+CREATE index on member_shopping_cart (member_id, project_id) to accelerate login into the shopping cart.
+CREATE index on project (project_seller_id) to search for sepcific seller's project.
+CREATE INDEX ON product (book_id) to accelerate find out specific book and its info.